RAW Image Processing

 - Turn the or dial to switch the setting.

-- Press to access the function setting screen.
+- Press the button to access the function setting screen.

 - You can switch between the [After change] and [Shot settings] screens by pressing the button and turning the dial.